iamnitishsah/NorthStar-Frontend/README.md

 #### `POST /employee/goals/`

 Create a new goal in `DRAFT` status.
+The `manager_id` is automatically derived from the authenticated user's profile.

 **Request Body:**
 ```json